 “Pardon me, yes, I prefer Jazz.
-It is smooth, at times relaxing and adds a great deal of meaning to some of the Hollywood movies.”
+It is smooth, at times relaxing, and adds a great deal of meaning to some Hollywood movies.”

-“Would you like to join us in two weeks’ time for this Jazz festival?” – Jaya asked.
+“Would you like to join us in two weeks for this Jazz festival?” – Jaya asked.

 The reticent Girish just did not know how to answer.

-In fact, part of his behaviour stemmed from the fact that, he had never met a girl like Jaya before.
+Part of his behaviour stemmed from the fact that he had never met a girl like Jaya before.

-She was direct, devoid of shy whatsoever, very contrary to that of Girish.
+She was direct, devoid of shyness whatsoever, very contrary to that of Girish.